Calibration of Foreign Magnetic Measurement Instruments with Traceability

 If an adjustment manual is available, we can also adjust the devices.

-Tuning before Calibration
+Coordination before Calibration

 In the run-up to calibration, it must be clarified whether the probes fit mechanically into our test devices.
 Optionally, the production of a suitable holder is necessary as a one-off setup.